 A new routine might throw your body off its game, and your body’s milk production system may not understand the transition right away.
 If you’re pumping multiple times per day and then instantly move to pump only once per day, your milk supply can drop pretty rapidly and may not be there if you really need it down the line.

 Some parents like to start by replacing the night bottle with formula.
 This can help by allowing other people to participate in the feed as well, and it can become part of the regular nighttime feeding routine.

 Your body may not demonstrate that it can handle the new immediate routine either.
 In fact, it may even cause breast engorgement or blocked milk ducts.

 Even if your baby is on a new schedule, that doesn’t mean your body will match up right away.
 It’s okay to still pump even if it’s not being used.
 It may even get rid of the heaviness you might feel if the breast milk isn’t released.
 You can store up the extra breast milk and extend the feeding journey using both breast milk and formula.

 So, can you truly breast and formula feed a baby simultaneously?

 After looking at both options and weighing the benefits of each, there truly is no wrong decision when it comes to formula feeding versus breastfeeding.
 It is a personal choice, unique to each situation.

-Just know if you choose to breastfeed, formula feed, or both, all options are perfectly fine unless otherwise directed by your pediatrician–we can’t stress enough that your pediatrician is the true expert to your specific journey with your little one!
+If you choose to breastfeed, formula feed, or both, this is perfectly fine unless otherwise directed by your pediatrician–we can’t stress enough that your pediatrician is the true expert to your specific journey with your little one!
 Remember, no two families’ journeys are the same!